 Terry’s Travel Tips

 Getting there: The National Assembly building is only a short walk from the pedestrian center of Ljubljana.
 Just about every bus line in the city stops a few blocks away near the Post Office (Pošta) on Slovenska Cesta.
 Parking is available under nearby Congress Square (Kongresni Trg).
 Ljubljana offers a wide choice of hotels if you book early.
-The city has embraced Airbnb for those who wish to experience this pleasant, walkable European capital like a local.
-Click here to get started on your first Airbnb booking with a discount.
-(Thank you for clicking on these links to make your booking.
-It supports my blog at no additional cost to you.)
+You don’t need a car if you stay in or near the pedestrian zone in the center.

 Mark Your Calendar: Tours are given on the second Saturday of each month, except in August when the entire country of Slovenia is on vacation and Ljubljana fills with more tourists than locals.
 The free one-hour tour is offered at 9, 10 and 11 am.